munshaw/my-systems-old/Server.md

 }
 ```

+Run `sudo systemctl enable nginx` and `sudo systemctl start nginx` to start the web service.
+You can also use `nginx -t` to test your nginx configuration.

 ## Gitea

 [Gitea](https://gitea.io/en-us/) is the primary reason for this servers existance.
 First we install SQLite and Git with `sudo apt install git sqlite`.
 We find the latest version of Gitea [here](https://dl.gitea.io/gitea/).
 Installing is simply a matter of downloading the binary `sudo wget -O /usr/local/bin/gitea https://dl.gitea.io/gitea/1.9.6/gitea-1.9.6-linux-arm-6` and setting the executable bit `sudo chmod +x /usr/local/bin/gitea`.
 We now add a user for Gitea to run in